-I am Asked at Least a Half a Dozen Time a Year “How can I become a Survival Instructor” or “Can you teach me to be a Survival Instructor”.
-My answer is to Quote Paul McCartney; it is a “Long and Winding Road”.
-It is neither a One Course nor a One-step Process.
-I Believe that it is a Multi- Step Process to become a Professional Wilderness Survival Instructor.
+I am asked at least a half a dozen times a year “How can I become a Survival Instructor” or “Can you teach me to be a Survival Instructor.”
+My answer is to quote Paul McCartney; it is a “Long and Winding Road.”
+It is neither one course nor a one-step process.
+I believe that it is a multi-step process to become a Professional Wilderness Survival Instructor and it takes time.

 Over two decades of working in the outdoor industry I have seen many poorly organized instructor training programmes.
 I have also seen some very professional instructor training programmes.
 A properly run survival instructor development programme would include three major areas of training:

 First, you need to study the art and science of Wilderness Survival.
 You need to develop the basic survival skills that you wish to teach in the future.
 Also, you need to learn related skills beyond these basic skills.
 You must have a good understanding of Modern Wilderness Survival, Bushcraft, and Primitive Technology Training.
 Even if you plan to teach only in one of these areas, a good grasp of these interrelated hybrid skills can be extremely useful.

 During your training, you should study with multiple instructors and at various institutions.
 Different perspectives are both enlightening and educational.
 Working with just one instructor or school no matter how skilled limits your knowledge and experience.

 Practice your skills on your own or with friends.
 Build your skills and knowledge by working in different areas and with a variety of gear, or lack of it.
 Remembering always to take the Critical Items you need to survive in the prevalent conditions.